cc-cruz/ball-knowers/README.md

 - **Responsive Design**: Play on desktop or mobile devices
 - **Keyboard Navigation**: Full keyboard support for accessibility
 - **Sport-Specific Feedback**: Receive custom feedback based on your performance
+- **Merged Question Categories**: All NBA and NFL questions, including pop culture and scandals, are now in their respective main categories

 ## Technologies Used